New York City Human Resources Administration

 The Human Resources Administration or Department of Social Services (HRA/DSS) is the department of the government of New York City in charge of the majority of the city's social services programs.
 HRA helps New Yorkers in need through a variety of services that promote employment and personal responsibility while providing temporary assistance and work supports.
 Its regulations are compiled in title 68 of the New York City Rules.
-The current Commissioner of HRA is Molly Wasow Park, who was appointed to the position by Mayor Eric Adams.
+The current commissioner of HRA is Erin Dalton, who was appointed to the position by Mayor Zohran Mamdani.
 HRA is the largest city social services agency in the United States.
 It has a budget of $9.7 billion, employs over 14,000 people, and serves over 3 million New Yorkers.